instedd/remindem/README.md

 ### Guisso

 Remindem can use [Guisso](https://github.com/instedd/guisso) (Guisso unveils Instedd's Single Sign On) for managing user accounts.
 This is configured via a `config/guisso.yml` file, which can be generated from the Guisso's instance to be used; or refer to `guisso.yml.template` for an example.

+### Hub

+Remindem posts notifications of new subscribers and provides access to external actions in [InSTEDD Hub](https://github.com/instedd/hub) using [Hub Client](https://github.com/instedd/ruby-hub_client).
+To configure the client, add a `config/hub.yml` file with the following contents:

+    enabled: true                   # Set to false to disable and not send notifications
+    url: http://hub-stg.instedd.org # URL to the hub instance to be used
+    connector_guid: CONNECTOR_GUID  # GUID of the Remindem connector in the hub
+    token: SECRET_TOKEN             # Secret token used to report notifications

 ### Emails